 Why You Should Visit Tonsai Beach.

 Tonsai is different and if you have been to Tonsai pre-2014 you will be shocked and maybe a bit heartbroken like me, but if it’s your first time visiting Tonsai Beach and you want to go rock climbing, do yoga, chill out, meet cool people, relax on the beach and feel disconnected, this is still the place to come in Thailand!

 It still feels like old school Thailand, like the time before the internet and before Thailand became so commercial!
 It still has that authentic, rustic feel which I love and therefoe I still think its the best beach in Krabi!

 All of the restaurants and bars in Tonsai Beach are now inland rather than on the beach, there’s a track that runs along the wall which is where the restaurants are and there’s also a track that leads up into the jungle which is home to bars too.

-There’s a really good range of restaurants in Tonsai serving Thai and International Food, the best thing is that the prices are really reasonable showing that Tonsai is still a great place to visit if you’re travelling Thailand on a budget!
+There’s a really good range of restaurants in Tonsai serving Thai and International Food, along with some Thailand street food options.
+The best thing is that the prices are really reasonable showing that Tonsai is still a great place to visit if you’re travelling Thailand on a budget!

 Mango Sticky Rice is advertised everywhere which is so delicious, I got some from Green Restaurant and after I chilled in the hammocks in Pyramid Cafe.

-I was there during the day but there are a few bars too.
-Most of the wooden bars from the beach are now inland with just Fredom Bar out on the beach.
-The night before I arrived was Valentines Day and they had signs up advertising a Valentines Day Night with Live Music.
-For me I always remember Tonsai for it’s Thai covers of Bob Marley in the bars!
+I was there during the day but I noticed there are a few bars still.
+Most of the wooden bars from the beach are now inland with just Freedom Bar out on the beach.

 The bars inland look cool too and they openly offer mushroom shakes and weed cookies if that’s your kind of thing.
 I’m sure these bars will be super chilled at night and a great place to chill and socialise.